waldronlab/curatedMetagenomicData/README.md

 ## Contributing

 Contributions will gladly be accepted provided they fit within the context of the project.
 Please see  [CONTRIBUTING.md](https://github.com/waldronlab/curatedMetagenomicData/blob/master/CONTRIBUTING.md) for information regarding reporting bugs, pull request, adding datasets and other issues.

+## Copyright and License

+**curatedMetagenomicData** is Free software licensed under the Artistic License 2.0 (copied here as the LICENSE file, verbatim as required by the Perl Foundation).
+For the purposes of this license, the "Copyright Holders" are the authors of the manuscript (http://biorxiv.org/content/early/2017/06/21/103085).
+In general you may use and re-distribute original and modified versions of the software under very permissive conditions.